WHAT IS A CONSERVATION EASEMENT?

 Local and national land trusts have done an exceptional job expanding their reach.
 In 1990, there were only 7,000 acres protected via conservation easement in South Carolina.
 Today that number exceeds one million acres.

 Each land trust organization has a different character, which is reflected in their easement documents.
 The Nature Conservancy emphasizes biological diversity.
 The terms of a Nature Conservancy conservation easement often include specific protections for vulnerable plant and animal communities.
 Ducks Unlimited specializes in wetland and recreation properties, providing expertise in wetland and game management.
-Local land trusts, such as the Lowcountry Open Land Trust, write easements to maintain the traditional land uses that define the character of their geographic area.
+Local land trusts, such as Lowcountry Land Trust, write easements to maintain the traditional land uses that define the character of their geographic area.

 Selling a Conservation Easement